jen-toj/Emotion-Datasets/README.md

-# Emotions-Datasets
+# Emotions Database
-This repository contains a database consisting of different images/videos collected from undergrad students of the University of Monterrey experiencing different emotions due to audiovisual stimuli with previous experimentation endorsed to provoke said emotions.
-Our end goal was to perform a facial analysis and, through a neural network architecture; to be able to classify the type of emotion present in the user as a reaction to the stimulus in question.
+This repository contains a database consisting of different images/videos collected from undergraduate students of the University of Monterrey who were experiencing various emotions due to audiovisual stimuli.
+The collection process was supported by previous experimentation aimed at eliciting these emotions.
+Our ultimate objective was to perform facial analysis and utilize a neural network architecture to classify the specific type of emotion exhibited by the users in response to the stimulus in question.
 ## Table of Contents

 - [Background](#background)